 The INA requires the inspection of all aliens who seek entry into the United States; possession of a visa or another form of travel document does not guarantee admission into the United States.
 As a result, all persons seeking admission to the United States must demonstrate to a CBP inspector that they are a foreign national with a valid visa and/or passport or that they are a U.S. citizen.
-There are 327 official ports of entry in the United States, including 15 preclearance offices in Canada, Ireland, and the Caribbean.
-For FY2008, CBP reported inspecting approximately 409 million individuals (citizens as well as foreign nationals) at land, air, and sea ports of entry.
+In 2013, about 362 million travelers (citizens and non-citizens) entered the United States.
+There are 329 official ports of entry in the United States, including 15 preclearance offices in Canada, Ireland, and the Caribbean.
 Because many foreign nationals are permitted to enter the United States without visas, notably as discussed above through the VWP, border inspections are extremely important for those having their initial screening at the port of entry.

-Under the U.S. Visitor and Immigrant Status Indicator Technology (US-VISIT) system, certain foreign nationals are required to provide fingerprints, photographs or other biometric identifiers upon arrival in the United States.
-US-VISIT has grown from a photograph and two-finger biometric system for immigration identification to the major identity management and screening
+The Office of Biometric Identity Management-which has absorbed the former U.S. Visitor and Immigrant Status Indicator Technology (US-VISIT) system-requires certain foreign nationals to provide fingerprints, photographs, or other biometric identifiers upon arrival in the United States.
+The automated biometric entry-exit system grew from a photograph and two-finger biometric system for immigration identification14 to the major identity management and screening system for DHS.
+Entry-exit data are stored in two DHS databases: the Arrival and Departure Information System (ADIS) and the Automated Biometric Identification System (IDENT).15